 For more information on this subject see our Sprouts and Food Safety Controversy below.

 It is best, if you decide to become an avid sprout grower, to purchase your seeds in 1lb bag quantities.
 This is far more cost effective than buying seeds from bulk bins at your local health food store or buying tiny seed packets.
-Pound bags are usually more fresh and viable.
+Sealed bulk bags are usually fresher and more viable.

 Sprout seeds should be stored in airtight glass jars or containers once the bag is opened and will usually last a few years when stored in a dark, cool dry environment.